IsuckAtCoding911/100-days-of-code/README.md

 # 100 Days of Code

-This repo contains my practice exercises on loops from the "100 Days of Code" Python Bootcamp course.
+This repo contains my practice exercises from the "100 Days of Code" Python Bootcamp course.

 ## What’s inside?